What is research and development tax relief?

 – Claim a tax credit if the company is loss-making (worth up to 14.5% of the surrenderable loss)

-To claim relief your project will need to meet the R&D relief scheme requirements.
+To claim relief your project will need to meet the relief scheme requirements.
 Cooden Tax can help you to determine eligibility for specific projects and assist in making a claim.
-We can in fact determine whether there is potential in a project in an initial 15-minute phone call.
+We can, in fact, determine whether there is potential in a project in an initial 15-minute phone call.

 We offer a significantly reduced fee to ‘green’ businesses.